SamarthDesai01/SimpleSky/README.md

 ### Getting the local temperature

-SimpleSky is a complete wrapper for the Dark Sky API, anything you can do with the API you can do here and more easily.
+SimpleSky is a complete wrapper for the Dark Sky API, anything you can do with the API you can do here and without headache.
 SimpleSky is also completely promise based so your code stays clean and easy to read.

 All methods within SimpleSky allow for either natural language location input or precise latitude/longitude coordinate input to retrieve JSON formatted weather data.